patf/offbyinfinity/content/posts/sandboxing-imagemagick-with-nsjail.md

 Use `chmod +x` on the newly-created file and make sure to adjust the path from `/usr/bin/convert` if you use a compiled version of ImageMagick and .

-Finally, we'll need to get Mastodon to use this file rather than the one located in `/usr/bin` or `/usr/local/bin`.
+Next, we'll need to get Mastodon to use this file rather than the one located in `/usr/bin` or `/usr/local/bin`.
 We do that by adding the following environment variable to the systemd services that run Mastodon:

     Environment="PATH=/usr/local/bin/nsjail-wrapper:/usr/local/bin:/usr/bin:/bin"

+Since our mount directives don't include `/tmp`, we'll also need to tell Rails (and thus paperclip) to use a different `TMP` path.

+    Environment="TMP=/home/mastodon/live/tmp/rails_tmp"

+Make sure to actually create that directory and `chown` it to the mastodon user.
+Otherwise, Rails will quietly fall back to using `/tmp`, effectively breaking your attachment processing.

-If you're following the default setup instructions for Mastodon, you'll want to add that line to both `/etc/systemd/system/mastodon-sidekiq.service` and `/etc/systemd/system/mastodon-web.service`.
+If you're following the default setup instructions for Mastodon, you'll want to add the two lines to both `/etc/systemd/system/mastodon-sidekiq.service` and `/etc/systemd/system/mastodon-web.service`.

 Reload systemd, restart the two services and you're done: